VelkaRepo/HashShield/README.md

 ## Key Features

+- **Interactive Threat Response**
+  Prompts the user for action (Quarantine, Delete, or Ignore) upon detecting a threat, giving you full control over how to handle malicious files.

+- **Dynamic YARA Rules**
+  Supports scanning with remote YARA rules by providing a URL with the `--yara-url` flag, ensuring you can always use the latest threat intelligence.

 - **YARA-Powered Engine**
-  Utilizes a powerful YARA engine for local scanning, replacing the previous simple-string search.
-This allows for complex and professional-grade signature detection.
+  Utilizes a powerful YARA engine for local scanning, allowing for complex and professional-grade signature detection.

 - **Hybrid Scanning Engine**
-  Combines local YARA rule detection with cloud-based hash checking via the VirusTotal API for comprehensive analysis.
+  Combines local YARA rule detection with cloud-based hash checking via the VirusTotal API.

-- **Custom Exclusions (`.shieldignore`)**
-  Allows users to create a `.shieldignore` file to specify custom file and directory patterns (including wildcards) to exclude from scans.

 - **Asynchronous & Fast**
-  Built on `asyncio` for high-performance concurrent scanning of multiple files, complete with a `tqdm` progress bar.
+  Built on `asyncio` for high-performance concurrent scanning.

-- **Recursive Directory Scanning**
-  Capable of scanning a single file or an entire directory and all its sub-folders.

-- **Smart Caching System**
-  Avoids redundant API calls by caching previous online scan results, dramatically speeding up subsequent scans.
+- **ustom Exclusions (`.shieldignore`)**
+  Allows users to create a `.shieldignore` file to specify custom exclusion patterns.

 - **Professional CLI**
-  Features a clean, colored (`colorama`), and adaptive multi-line report layout, complete with flags (`--fresh`, `--verbose`) and a detailed help message (`-h`).

-- **Installable as a Python Package**
-  Packaged as a standard Python application, making the `hashshield` command available system-wide after a simple installation.
+  A fully installable command (`hashshield`) with a polished, adaptive, and colored report layout.

 ---